Tang campaign against Kucha: Campaign

 Ashina She'er's soldiers were organized in five columns.
 The Tang army bypassed Karasahr and struck at Kucha from the north by moving through the Dzungarian Basin, which was the territory of the Chuyue (possibly Chigil) and Chumi, two Turkic tribes allied with the oasis state.
-The Tang army defeated the Chuyue and Chumi before entering the Tarim Basin, upon which the king of Karasahr fled his capital city and tried to find a defensible position in Kucha's eastern territories.
-Ashina She'er's forces pursued the Karasahr king, took him captive, and then executed him.
+The Tang army defeated the Chuyue and Chumi before entering the Tarim Basin.

-The forces defending Kucha, consisting of 50,000 soldiers, were lured and ambushed by Ashina.
+The forces defending Kucha, consisting of 50,000 soldiers, were lured out of the city into the desert and ambushed by Ashina.
 They had chased after a group of 1,000 horsemen employed by She'er as a decoy, but encountered additional Tang forces that mounted a surprise attack.
 The Kuchean forces were defeated and retreated to Aksu, a nearby kingdom in the Tarim Basin.
-She'er captured the king following a forty-day siege, ending with the surrender of the Kucha forces on 19 January 649.
+She'er captured the King following a forty-day siege, ending with the surrender of the Kucha forces on 19 January 649.
 One of She'er's officers, acting as a diplomat, persuaded the chieftains of the region to surrender instead of fighting back.

 Guo Xiaoke, who had led the first Tang campaign against Karasahr in 644, was installed in Kucha as protector-general of the Anxi Protectorate.
 The headquarters of the protector-general was thus moved from its original location in Gaochang to Kucha.
 While She'er was in pursuit of the Kuchean king, Nali, a Kuchean lord, who traveled to request the help of the Western Turks.
 Guo was assassinated after the Kuchean soldiers retook the kingdom with the military assistance of the Western Turks.
 She'er returned to Kucha, captured five of the kingdom's cities, and forced the remaining cities to surrender.
 Tang control was re-established in the oasis state.
 The brother of the former king, a yabgu or viceroy, was enthroned by the Chinese as a subject of the Tang empire.